Climate scenario data#

 4. … and visualize the data before and after bias adjustment.

-The NEX-GDDP-CMIP6 dataset we are going to use has been downscaled to 27830 m resolution by the NASA Climate Analytics Group and is available in two Shared Socio-Economic Pathways (SSP2 and SSP5).
-It is available via Google Earth Engine which makes it subsettable on the server side and the download files relatively lightweight.
+The NEX-GDDP-CMIP6 dataset we are going to use has been downscaled to 27,830 m resolution by the NASA Climate Analytics Group and is available in two Shared Socio-Economic Pathways (SSP2 and SSP5).
+The data are available through Google Earth Engine.

 Hide code cell source